NikolaiT/zardaxt/README.md

 Detecting operating systems by analyizing the first incoming SYN packet is surely no exact science, but it's better than nothing.

-Some code has been taken from: https://github.com/xnih/satori However, the codebase of github.com/xnih/satori was quite frankly a huge mess (randomly failing code segments and capturing the Errors, not good).
+Some code and inspiration has been taken from: https://github.com/xnih/satori

+However, the codebase of github.com/xnih/satori was quite frankly a huge mess (randomly failing code segments and capturing all Errors: Not good, no no no).

 This project does not attempt to be exact, it should give some hints what might be the OS of the incoming TCP/IP stream.